Perforce vs. ClearCase

 ClearCase’s security follows a similar model to a UNIX filesystem.
 Permissions can be applied at the VOB, directory, or file level.
 However, because ClearCase’s permissions are dependent on the operating system it can be nearly impossible to synchronize permissions across different platforms (Linux, Windows, Mac) and network domains.

 With Helix Core, you can limit user access down to individual files using any combination of users and groups.
 The permissions work across all operating systems and are consistent across networks.
 You’ll have complete file-level access control and a full audit log.
-Plus, Helix Core supports SSO.
-And it’s one of the only version control systems with multifactor authentication (MFA).
+Plus, Helix Core supports integrates with your organization's Identity Provider (IdP).

 Which Is Better?